-Riksantikvaren has made arrangements with some property owners to ensure continuous hay harvest at Småsetran, but no formal management plan has been made public, although a management plan is said to exist.
+Riksantikvaren has made arrangements with some property owners to ensure continuous hay harvest at Småsetran, but no formal management plan has been made public.
 This open cultural landscape including its outbuildings should be incorporated as an integral part of the World Heritage Site.
 Inclusion of this area will secure a wedge-shaped field of open land right into the core of the town.
 Such protected planning zones may also incorporate the open landscape surrounding the airport and beyond, with Kvitsanden.